allyradomski/allyradomski.github.io/_posts/2022-9-28-hello-world.md

 ---

 I am very happy with how this project turned out.
 The data I used is personal to me.
-The data shows my 2 week exploration of Glasgow so far as I'm settling into my new home.
-The data of my photo shows the gender exploration aspect of my life, with transitioning from a man to a woman.
+The data shows my 2 week exploration of Glasgow so far as I'm settling into my new home and the pride I have in my ability to express my gender identity.

 I am a fan of how I included some diagrammatic aspects like adding labels to show distance and circles to show distance.